mmistakes/so-simple-theme/_posts/2018-05-21-facebook-enforces-https---developers-thoughts.md

 ---
 layout: post
-title: Facebook enforces HTTPS - developer's thoughts
+title: Facebook Enforces HTTPS - Developer's Thoughts
 excerpt: "\"We've enforced HTTPS for all new API applications.
 Why?
 Just because we can.\" &copy; Facebook"
 last_modified_at: 2019-01-28 23:00:18
 categories: blog